 PDT | East Village

 We could not leave this list without one or two of New York's famous speakeasies.
 Walk into an old phone booth inside a hot dog shop (search Crif Dogs), pick up the receiver, and a hostess will open the back wall of a room.
 Smoky bacon-infused Old-Fashioneds, guava-spiked house-made ginger beer and hot dogs on tap.
-Needless to say this taxidermy filled backroom, with it's prohibition era feel with lend you just the right amount of novelty and craft mixology for a great night out.
+Needless to say this taxidermy-filled backroom, with its prohibition era feel will lend you just the right amount of novelty and craft mixology for a great night out.

 Maison Premiere | Williamsburg

-Harkening back to Bourgeois charm of the New Orleans historic french quarters, as opposed to the seedy Bourbon Street, this elegant salon is host to a well heeled crowd and offers up mythically revered oysters and absinthe.
-If you work up an appetite there's a simplistically delicious menu to quell the spirits.
-All-in-all one of New York's premier bars.
+Harkening back to Bourgeois charm of the New Orleans historic french quarters, as opposed to the seedy Bourbon Street, this elegant salon is host to a well-heeled crowd and offers up mythically revered oysters and absinthe.
+If you stop during the week, you can get $1 East Coast and $1.25 West Coast oysters from 4-7pm.
+All-in-all this is one of New York's premier bars.